innovatrics/dot-web-samples/README.md

 # compatibility

-these samples are compatible with dot-server versions: `core=6.2.0` and `ocr=3.27.0`. you can run the version-check sample (described below), to verify the version of the dot-servers.
+these samples are compatible with dot-server versions: `core=6.2.0`, `document=5.0.0`, `ocr=3.27.0`. you can run the version-check sample (described below), to verify the version of the dot-servers.

 # testing on mobile